Key Takeaways:

 What is Accounts Receivable?

-So, how is Account Receivable different from Account Payable?
-Let’s understand.
+So, how is Accounts Receivable different from Accounts Payable?

 Accounts Receivable vs. Accounts Payable